-Following requests from users asking where they can buy an OBD2 interface compatible with the ELM327 interface, we decided to open our online boutique for car diagnostics.
+Following requests from users asking where they can buy an OBD2 interface compatible with the ELM327 interface, we decided to develop our own OBD2 car diagnostic scanner : klavkarr.
 If you decide to purchase from our boutique, you will have of the following advantages: